smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 Go ahead and use the Scope feature on the Security Planner to limit the view to the specific application you're working on.
 The default view that pops up is the view we need; grouped by Tier.

-{caption: "Recommended Firewall Rules grouped by Tier"}
+{caption: "Recommended Firewall Rules grouped by Tier", width: "70%"}
 ![](images/image15.png)

 From here, you have the option to look at intra-application communication flows, get the services running inside each tier and generate the recommended firewall rules based on the tiers.
 Meaning you'll get recommended firewall rules like "web needs port 80 and 443 from source any" and "web needs port 8443 to the app tier" -- etc. Take these rules and implement tier segmentation.
 After which, you'll have protected the tiers from each other; i.e. web servers can no longer talk to the database servers.